hgetac1/hgetac1/README.md

 ## I'm a Sister, Learner, and Data Geek!
 - 🔭 I’m currently working on a project to assist the residents of Baltimore City 🏙️
-- 🌱 I’m currently learning how powerful SQL really is.
+- 💡 I’m currently learning how powerful SQL really is.
-- 💬 Ask me about: music 🎧, growth, & the Gospel.
+- 💬 Ask me about: music 🎧, growth 🌱, & the Gospel ✝️.
 - ⚡ Fun fact: ...

 ## Let's Talk: